Brett Dodson ADPA DSO Scholarship

 The Brett Dodson ADPA DSO Scholarship helps to fund a new zoo or aquarium Dive Safety Officer to attend the annual ADPA Symposium & Training Day.

 In the spirit of supporting each other, please consider contributing to the Brett Dodson Scholarship.
-This year’s Symposium fee is only $25, so a matching donation or one as small as the cost of a few of your favorites beverages consumed during the post-symposium hangout has a meaningful impact.
 Many of us knew and are a testament to how effective Brett’s guidance supported our endeavors of dive safety, from his words of encouragement or pure, unfiltered honesty.
 So please help our ADPA community continue his legacy, and cheers, Brother Brett!

 Brett Wayne Dodson, Diving Safety Officer at Texas A&M Corpus Christi, passed away Thursday, February 1, 2018, after a two year battle with cancer.